RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: conclusion

 \begin{IEEEbiography}[{ }]{Hanjing Ye} received his B.E. and M.S. degrees from Guangdong University of Technology in 2019 and 2022, respectively.
 He is currently pursuing his Ph.D. degree in Robotics at the Southern University of Science and Technology.
 His research interests involve robot person following, autonomous navigation and human-robot interaction.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Kuanqi Cai}is currently a Research Fellow at the HRII Lab, Italian Institute of Technology (IIT).
-Prior to joining IIT, he was a Research Associate at the Technical University of Munich, from 2023 to 2024.
+\begin{IEEEbiography}[{ }]{Kuanqi Cai} received the B.E. degree in Transportation from Hainan University, Haikou, China, in 2018, and the M.E. degree in Mechanical Engineering from the Harbin Institute of Technology, Harbin, China, in 2021.
+He is currently pursuing the Ph.D. degree in Robotics at the Italian Institute of Technology and the Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland.
+From 2023 to 2024, he was a Research Associate at the Technical University of Munich, Germany.
 In 2021, he was honored as a Robotics Student Fellow at ETH Zurich.
-He obtained his B.E. degree from Hainan University in 2018 and his M.E. degree from Harbin Institute of Technology in 2021.
-His current research interests focus on motion planning and human-robot interaction. \end{IEEEbiography}
+His research interests include motion planning and human–robot interaction.